codemagic-ci-cd/codemagic-docs/content/flutter-notification/email-and-slack-notifications.md

 In order to publish to **private channels**, you need to invite the Codemagic app to the channels, otherwise, the app does not have access to private channels.
 To invite the Codemagic app to private channels, write `@codemagic` in the channel.
 If you are in the Codemagic web app, refresh the page, and the new channel will become available in the dropdown menu.

 If the build finishes successfully, release notes (if passed), and the generated artifacts will be published to the specified channel.
+The artifact download links in Slack notifications are valid for 24 hours.

 If the build fails, a link to the build logs is published.
 Check **Publish artifacts even if tests fail** to publish artifacts even when one or more tests fail.
 If the option is unchecked, generated artifacts (if any) will be attached to successful builds only.